MAISON OUVERTE #8

 19.00 – 20.15 · Tribute to Kurt Jooss' Green Table – performance by Frédéric Gies & Manuel Pelmuș //// Truth, Protest and Some: Dance and War 1920 to Today – lecture by Josefine Wikström

-The lecture addresses how dancers and choreographers have responded to war, from the beginnings of modern dance in the early 1920s until today.
+If wars in the early to mid-20th century were characterised by a clear beginning and end, the idea of war as something permanent and unending has dominated since the early 21st century.
+Moreover, these long-lasting and permanent wars are difficult to distinguish from other major global crises, such as the pandemic, the climate crisis and the crisis of democracy.
+How have dancers and choreographers responded to war, from the beginnings of modern dance in the early 1920s until today?
 How can the different ideas of war that have been present in the 20th and 21st centuries be reflected in modern and contemporary dance works?
+What is dance's role or task in times of war today?

 20.15 – 21.00 · After Talk (with Manuel Pelmuș, Frédéric Gies & Josefine Wikström)